 It can be difficult to take on and off.
 Cover can mildew over time.

 Easy set-up with hook-and-loop straps to secure cover to TV.
 Heavy-duty fabric protects against wind, rain, snow, UV, dust, mold, and mildew.
 Bottom panel secures for extra protection.
 Soft, scratch-resistant lining.
 Remote control pocket.

 Some would prefer a zipper closure over VELCRO-type tape.

 Waterproof cover made from 400D heavy-duty polyester.
 Soft cotton-like synthetic liner protects screen from scratches.
 Remote control pocket.
 Bottom flap secures with hook-and-loop tape.
 Protects against wind, rain, snow, dust, mildew, mold, and other elements.
 Roll up front cover for viewing.

 Some find the pocket to be too thick for newer flat panel TVs.
 Difficult to fit around some wall mounts.

 An outdoor television combines the pleasure of watching TV with hanging out on the patio — in fact, it redefines the weekend and after-work recreation experience.
-Nothing beats watching a game poolside or bingeing on shows while you’re barbecuing.
-When it’s time to turn off and go inside, you need to make sure your electronics are protected.
+Nothing compares to watching a game poolside or bingeing on shows while you’re barbecuing.
+When it’s time to turn off and go inside, though, you need to make sure your electronics are protected.
 That’s where a good outdoor TV cover comes in.